Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-Today, vitamin B1 is primarily used to treat insufficiencies (in people who mainly consume white rice) and deficiencies.
-Thiamine deficiency can occur in case of alcoholism (due to lack of food intake), acute infection or chronic intestinal diseases, in people who have undergone stomach surgery that limits its absorption, as well as in people taking certain diuretics or ingesting high quantities of carbohydrates, like athletes for example.
-Thiamine deficiency results in a disease called beriberi, which manifests with a wide range of symptoms such as foot pain, difficulty moving, heart failure, diminished intellectual capacity, psychosis, etc. The typical dose of thiamine is 5 to 30 mg per day in a single dose or in divided doses over one month.
-The dose can be up to 300 mg per day in severe deficiency cases.
+Today, vitamin B1 is mainly used to treat insufficient intake (in people who eat primarily white rice) and deficiencies.
+Thiamine deficiency can occur in cases of alcoholism (due to poor dietary intake), during an acute infection or chronic intestinal diseases, in people who have undergone stomach surgery that limits its absorption, as well as in people taking certain diuretics or consuming high amounts of carbohydrates, such as athletes.
+Thiamine deficiency manifests as a disease called beriberi, which presents with a wide range of symptoms such as foot pain, difficulty moving, heart failure, decreased intellectual capacity, psychosis, etc. The usual dose of thiamine is 5 to 30 mg per day, given as a single dose or in divided doses for one month.
+The dose can be increased up to 300 mg per day in cases of severe deficiency.

 Posologie